-If you go ahead, and delete the embed code. all links and embed codes will show a message to public web users that this content is not available.
+If you go ahead and delete the embed code, the link and the embed code will show a message to public web users that this content is not available.

-- Only those who has access to the dashboard will see the content
+- Only those who have access to the dashboard will see the content

-- Dashboard link which is shared to public won’t show anything if they are not authorized to see it.
+- Dashboard link which is shared with the public won’t show anything if they are not authorized to see it.